DeplanckeLab/meSMiLEseq/README.md

 This repository contains code to reproduce analyses presented in the paper 'Identification of methylation-sensitive human transcription factors using meSMiLE-seq'.
+The 'main' branch contains analyses requested during the revisions, the 'initial_release' branch is the archive of the 1st version.

 > [!NOTE]
 > **Prerequisites**